• Skip to primary navigation

 Agriculture.
 Supported by its extremely fertile soil, North Dakota’s agricultural economy is much larger than most other states.
 In terms of revenue generated North Dakota’s top five agricultural products are wheat, cattle and calves, soybeans, corn for grain, and sugar beets.

-See also What is California formal?
+See also What is the highest paid job in Georgia?

 What does North Dakota produce the most of?